Sitetheory/Sitetheory-Docs/Tutorials/How-To-Create-Content-Type-Entities.rst

 An Entity class should be created for each Entity Content Type, whether or not you need unique fields for this Content Type (beyond what is included in the :doc:`ViewVersion </2.0/Overview/Pages>` already).
 The reason for this is so that all Content Types follow the same predictable structure, i.e. we always know that there will be an entity at ``$View->getViewVersion()->getContent()``.
 Most entities will need custom content fields, but either way we include it for consistency in case we need to add a custom field in the future and don’t want to have to create new records for every existing record.

-Register Searchable Fields
+Register API Accessibility
 --------------------------

-The Entity class should register the entity properties (fields) that are "searchable".
-These will be made available for filtering on list pages.
-This registration happens in the entity repository.
-See the :namespace:`SitetheoryCmsBundle:View\ViewVersionRepository` as an example.
+The Entity class should register the entity properties (fields) that are readable, writable, and searchable by using Sitetheory\Api annotation.
+This registration happens in the entity field declaration.
+See the :namespace:`SitetheoryCoreBundle:View\ViewVersion` as an example.
+See `Sitetheory\CoreBundle\Annotations\Api.php` for details.

-* **Searchable Fields**
+* **Readable**
-    These are the fields that should be searched on a regular generic search (the most common fields).
+    All fields are readable by default.
+Set to false if you don't want them displaying.
+Set level="x" if you don't want the API traversing beyond a certain level.
+You can specify a sentinel of permissions to limit who can read, e.g. readable="false" or readable={"edit"}

-* **Valid Fields**
+* **Searchable**
-    These are the fields that can be searched against with the special field search syntax.
-The Searchable Fields will be added to this list to create a full list of valid fields.
-So the Valid Fields are extra fields not included in the standard searchable fields.
+    Fields are not searchable by default, you must enable them explicitly.
+You can specify a sentinel of permissions to limit who can search, e.g. searchable="true" or searchable={"edit"}

-* **Alias Fields**
+* **Writable**
-    These are alias names for the valid fields, e.g. ``id`` is an alias for ``viewId``.
-This makes it more intuitive for the end user to use the special field search syntax, e.g. they can search for ``id:100``	 instead of having to know that the content list page is actually displaying ViewVersion and so you have so search for ``viewId:100`` (which would give the same results since it's aliased).
+    Fields are not writable by default, you must enable them explicitly.
+You can specify a sentinel of permissions to limit who can write, e.g. writable="true" or writable={"create","edit"}